maratremere/SkyShards_bot/README.md

 - **Notifications 30 minutes before the event ends**
 - **Manage notifications and settings** directly in the bot
 - **Change language** and **set your time zone**
+- **“Cleanse the darkness” button** — allows you to pause notifications for the current day.
+After pressing it, the button changes to *“Darkness banished”*, and you can press it again to resume notifications for the same day.
 ---

 ## Commands